 Length/Departs: 10 days; contact Mountain Madness for current departs on offer (if interested, ask about custom dates).

 Price: Check with operator for current pricing (website displays US dollars)

-- Difficulty/Physical prep: This trip involves trekking about 5-8 hours a day, with large elevation gains of 1,000-2,000+ feet OR 305-610+ meters a day.
-There are multiple days of this level of trekking throughout the trip.
-Mountain Madness recommends that overall, as a guideline, you should be in great physical shape, and doing about 4, one-hour workouts per week before the trip.
+Difficulty/physical prep: Intermediate.
+This trip involves anywhere from 5 to 8 hours a day of trekking, with elevation gains of about 1,000-2,000+ feet (305-610+ meters) a day, and with multiple days of trekking.
+Mountain Madness recommends that as a guideline, you should be in good physical shape and doing about four one-hour workouts per week before the trip.
 Also, you should include in your prep routine (a few times) hiking with a small pack for several hours, with altitude gain if possible.
 We recommend you ask more about this from Mountain Madness.